census-instrumentation/opencensus-web/packages/opencensus-web-instrumentation-zone-peer-dep/README.md

 [Zone.js](https://github.com/angular/zone.js/) to generate those spans.

-This package adds `Zone.js` as a peer dependency as the application might already be dependet on it.
+This package adds `Zone.js` as a peer dependency as the application might already be dependent on it.
 This is the case, for example, with application on `Angular` as this already imports it.

 The library is in alpha stage and the API is subject to change.